geeknik/my-awesome-stars/topics.md

 ## cybersecurity

+- [yogsec/One-Liner-OSINT](https://github.com/yogsec/One-Liner-OSINT) - One Liner OSINT is a collection of powerful one-liner commands for Open-Source Intelligence (OSINT) gathering.
 - [sergio11/eclipserecon](https://github.com/sergio11/eclipserecon) - EclipseRecon is a stealthy web reconnaissance tool for uncovering hidden vulnerabilities, subdomains, and site structures. 🕵️‍♂️🔍 It empowers security professionals to identify critical attack surface
 - [duckysmacky/databoxer](https://github.com/duckysmacky/databoxer) - Fast and easy to use CLI-based file encryption program 📦
 - [Idov31/Sandman](https://github.com/Idov31/Sandman) - Sandman is a NTP based backdoor for red team engagements in hardened networks.